 Venezuela Travel Guide:

-Small group holidays:
+Small group holiday:

-Tailor-made and independent holidays
+Tailor-made and independent:

 Order a Venezuela brochure

 Order your copy of our in-depth Venezuela travel brochure, packed with inspiration and information on holidays in Venezuela.

 Geodyssey brings you an exclusive selection of thoughtfully designed holidays in amazing locations throughout our destinations in Latin America and the Caribbean.
 Our holidays focus on what is natural, authentic, comfortable, stylish and affordable, and on what works best in each country.
 Our tailor-made holidays are individually designed by our experienced team on the basis of in-depth knowledge, a real enthusiasm for our destinations, and a desire to make sure we get it right for each and every customer.
 All our customers have 100% financial protection.
 All the land-based holidays on this website are exclusive to Geodyssey.
 Geodyssey is an independent company managed by its owners, based in London, founded in 1993.